Ayoush/commit-history-modifier/README.md

 # coMMIt-hIStory-mODiFiEr
-TESting soMe sub proCeSs For mOdIFYiNg coMMiT hisTOry
+TEStIng soMe sub proCeSs For mOdIFYiNg coMMiT hisTOry